jay-babu/mason-null-ls.nvim/README.md

     -- Can also be an exclusion list.
     -- Example: `automatic_installation = { exclude = { "rust_analyzer", "solargraph" } }`
     automatic_installation = false,

-	-- Whether sources that are installed in mason should be automatically set up in null-ls.
-	-- Removes the need to set up null-ls manually.
-	-- Can either be:
-	-- 	- false: Null-ls is not automatically registered.
-	-- 	- true: Null-ls is automatically registered.
-	-- 	- { types = { SOURCE_NAME = {TYPES} } }.
-Allows overriding default configuration.
-	-- 	Ex: { types = { eslint_d = {'formatting'} } }
-	automatic_setup = false,
 }
 ```